BestiVictory/ILGnet/README.md

 [ILGnet-AVA2.caffemodel](https://drive.google.com/file/d/0B-wWngvfWr7WRDl4YUFNTmJqenM/view?usp=sharing)

-<font color=#ff0000>Plus:The deploy.prototxt before is wrong.
+<font color=red>Plus:The deploy.prototxt before is wrong.
 Now we upload the correct file, and thanks for your suggestion.</font>

 **Our paper**